OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

   </button>
 </div>
 ```
-In the TypeScript file of the `dashboard.component`, we can create the `openDialog` method as;
+In the TypeScript file of the `dashboard.component`, we can create the `openDialog` method to the `DashboardComponent` class as;
 ```ts
 openDialog(): void {
     let dialogRef = this.dialog.open(PostDialogComponent, {